susantiyuni/precursor-retrieval/README.md

 ```
 ./run_all_zs.sh
 ```
-This script executes the zero-shot experiments described in the paper.
+This script executes the zero-shot experiments and ablations as in the paper.
 See [run_all_zs.sh](./run_all_zs.sh ) for configuration details.

 ### Learning-to-Rank (LTR) Variants